-1. Two entries per county will be selected, if worthy.

-2. Participants must be senior aged 4-H'ers, completed the 9th grade.
+- 1. Two entries per county will be selected, if worthy. - 2.
+Participants must be senior aged 4-H'ers, completed the 9th grade. - 3.
+Program format: - a.

-3. Contest format:

-a.
 The state fair contest will begin with an orientation.

-b.
-Each participant will draw three of the available topics, selecting one to speak on, thirty minutes before the contest.
+- b.
+Each participant will draw three of the available topics, selecting one to speak on, thirty minutes before the program.
 The selected topic will not be available to the other participants in the speakers' assigned room.
-The general nature of the topics will relate to 4-H. The other two topics will be returned to the available topics for other participants.

-c.
-A preparation room is to be used with one participant per speaking site admitted initially and one additional contestant per speaking site admitted each ten minutes as the contest progresses.
+The general nature of the topics will relate to 4-H. The other two topics will be returned to the available topics for other participants. - c.
+A preparation room is to be used with one participant per speaking site admitted initially and one additional participant per speaking site admitted each 15 minutes as the program progresses.
 A participant may not leave the preparation room until it is time to speak, nor may a participant receive help from a parent, leader, other adult, or any other youth.
 Each participant will have 30 minutes preparation time.
-A contest official will assist participants with the time requirements.

-d.
-All reference material will be screened by a contest official on the following basis:

-(1) Participants may bring his/her own books, magazines or newspaper clippings for reference during the thirty minutes preparation.

-(2) Reference material must be printed materials such as books or magazines (cannot be notes, outlines or speeches prepared for the purpose of use for this contest).

-(3) Some relevant reference material will be available in the preparation room.
-This material will consist of historical material related to the 4-H program.
+A program official will assist participants with the time requirements. - d.
+All reference material will be screened by a program official on the following basis: - (1) Participants may bring his/her own books, magazines or newspaper clippings for reference during the thirty minutes preparation. - (2) Reference material must be printed materials such as books or magazines (cannot be notes, outlines or speeches prepared for the purpose of use for this program). - (3) Some relevant reference material will be available in the preparation room.
+This material will consist of historical material related to the 4-H program. - e.

-e.
 Each speech shall be the result of the 4-H'ers own effort using approved reference material which participants may bring in the preparation room.
 No other assistance may be provided.
-Plain 3" x 5" note cards will be provided each participants in the preparation room.
-If notes are used, the 3x5 note cards provided must be used in delivering the speech.

-f.
-Only notes made during the preparation period may be used.
+Plain note cards will be provided each participants in the preparation room.
+If notes are used, the note cards provided must be used in delivering the speech. - f.
+Only notes made during the preparation period may be used. - g.

-g.
 Each speech shall be not less than four or more than six minutes with five minutes additional time allowed for related questions which shall be asked by the judge.
 The participant will be shown time cards in an ascending order (1, 2, 3, 4, 5) by the timekeeper.
-"Stop" will be used at

-Poster Communication Exhibit Report Form

-Attach this form to the back of your poster entry.
-Note this is your goal sheet!

-Name: County:

-Grade: (school year 2015/2016)

-Check Theme Area:

-4-H is(open to 4-H'er's interpretation)

-Join 4-H

-4-H Grows (4-H.org National Marketing Theme)

-Dive to New Depths (2016 Iowa 4-H Youth Conference Theme)

-Nothing Compares (Iowa State Fair theme)

-Why did you choose this theme?
-What was your goal in creating your poster?

-What do you want people to think of feel when they see your poster?

-What sources of information did you use to prepare your poster?

-What were the most important things you learned as your created your poster?

-Where else (besides the fair) do you plan to display your poster to share your message?

-six (6) minutes.

-h.
-Each participant will be introduced by a contest time keeper by name and the county he/she represents and the participant will be expected to introduce his/her speech by title only.
+"Stop" will be used at six (6) minutes. - h.
+Each participant will be introduced by a program time keeper by name and the county he/she represents and the participant will be expected to introduce his/her speech by title only. - i.

-i.
 Participants are not permitted to use any props, gadgets, posters or audio-visuals of any sort.
-A podium will not be available.

-- j.
-Speeches will be evaluated using the following criteria:

-- 1. Content related to topic

-- 2. Knowledge of the subject

-- 3. Organization of material

-- 4. Power of expression

-- 5. Voice

-- 6. Stage presence

-- 7. General effect

-- 8. Response to questions

-k.
-A judge's critique/conference with each participant will be included as a part of the contest.

-1. All participants will receive ribbons at the judging center.

-m.
-All entries must be made through the extension office by June 8.
+A podium will not be available. - 4.
+Speeches will be evaluated using the following criteria: - a.
+Content related to topic - b.
+Knowledge of the subject - c.
+Organization of material - d.
+Power of expression - e.
+Voice - f.
+Stage presence - g.
+General effect - h.
+Response to questions - 5.
+A judge's critique/conference with each participant will be included as a part of the program. - 6.
+All participants will receive ribbons at the judging center. - 7.
+All entries must be completed by June 5.